bucs-fan813/trading_system/src/strategies/momentum/strats_explanation.md

 # Trading Strategies Explanation

 This document provides an overview of the trading strategies implemented in this repository.
-For each strategy, the key formulas and signal generation logic are explained. **Note:** If you use this Markdown file on GitHub, keep in mind that the LaTeX math (delimited by `$$`) may not render by default.
-To view well‐rendered math, consider using GitHub Pages with MathJax/KaTeX enabled or a compatible Markdown viewer.
+For each strategy, the key formulas and signal generation logic are explained.

 ---